 The best premium gaming headset

-The Logitech G Pro X headset is a truly incredible bit of kit.
-Not only is it one of the most comfortable headset I've ever worn, but it's also got the best microphone this side of a Blue Yeti.
+The Logitech G Pro X headset is a seriously impressive bit of kit; one of the most comfortable headset Katharine has ever worn, so says our RPS chief, and it's also got the best microphone this side of a Blue Yeti.

-That's because its mic has Blue VO!CE technology built into it, which is the closest you'll get to having a broadcast quality mic on a gaming headset.
+That's because it uses Blue's own VO!CE tech, which helps make it the closest you'll get to having a broadcast quality mic on a gaming headset.
 Logitech's G HUB software also gives you plenty of options to get your microphone sounding just right, and it really does put all other mics to shame.

 The Logitech G Pro X also sounds sublime.
-Thanks to its rich, detailed soundscape, I was able to hear sounds in my test games I'd never even noticed before, making everything feel more immersive as a result.
+Thanks to its rich, detailed soundscape, it's possible to hear sounds you may never even have noticed before, making everything feel more immersive as a result.
 It also comes with a replacement set of ear pads, loads of different cables and connections so you can use it with other devices, plus a very lovely carry case to make sure nothing gets lost.
 If you've got the cash, you definitely won't be disappointed.

 Read more in our Logitech G Pro X review